onkar0777/textiq_demo_backend/README.md

 ## CLIENT SERVER
 1. run `node app.js`
-2. This will start a client server on `localhost:3000`
+2. This will start a client server on `localhost:3500`
 3. Please follow the PRE-PROCESSING steps before launching the client server
+4. This React code is in client folder.
+You can run local react server separately if needed.